2024 Construction at Disney’s Polynesian Resort (DVC Island Tower Updates)

 This timeline shares construction updates for the new Disney Vacation Club Tower being built at Disney’s Polynesian Village Resort.
+The construction of the Island Tower was completed in late 2024, and the resort formally opened on December 17, 2024.
+This article has been moved to our archives and remains available for historical reference.

 Disney’s Polynesian Resort recently underwent an extensive refurbishment that included many updates.
 With those updates, we saw the debut of new rooms featuring design elements from the popular Disney film Moana.
+During that time, the resort’s entrance underwent significant changes.
+A new facade was installed over the monorail station, and the entrance received freshly stamped concrete and entirely new landscaping.

-Then, just when it seemed the construction dust had settled, a new Disney Vacation Club tower hotel was announced.
-This announcement was made in March of 2022.
+Then, just when it seemed the construction dust had settled, a new Disney Vacation Club tower hotel was announced in March 2022.
 Within weeks, we saw physical signs that construction would begin almost immediately.
+The new Island Tower joins the resort’s existing condo association, Disney’s Polynesian Villas and Bungalows.

+The new Island Tower at Disney’s Polynesian Villas & Bungalows will take you on a storytelling journey that brings to life the spirit of Polynesia.
 Projected to open in December 2024, the proposed 10-story tower overlooking the stunning views of the Seven Seas Lagoon will celebrate the natural world, and of course, the magic of Disney.
+Island Tower at Disney’s Polynesian Villas & Bungalows will be within convenient walking distance to the Disney Monorail, making it the perfect base for visiting Magic Kingdom Park and EPCOT.

 Reference Disney Parks Blog